-- In Minnetonka, Minnesota, the Company owns a 105,000 square foot building where its executive and administrative offices are located.
+- The Company owns a 105,000 square foot building in Minnetonka, Minnesota, where its executive and administrative offices are located.
 In addition, Transition Networks uses this facility for its warehouse, assembly, engineering and administrative operations, JDL Technologies, Inc. uses this facility for some administrative operations, and Suttle uses this facility for its sales, marketing and product development. - Suttle's manufacturing is conducted at two locations.
-At Hector, Minnesota, the Company owns three plants totaling 88,000 square feet of manufacturing space.
+The Company owns three plants totaling 88,000 square feet of manufacturing space in Hector, Minnesota.
 The Company leases 40,000 square feet of manufacturing space in San Jose, Costa Rica. - Austin Taylor Communications, Ltd. owns a 40,000 square foot facility in Bethesda, Wales, U.K. - Transition Networks leases 10,000 square feet of office space for engineering, procurement and marketing activities in Shanghai, China.
 The Company also leases 7,000 square feet of office space in the U.K. for its Patapsco operations.